Saturday, 21 May 2011

-Island 108 - Inner Farne, Farne Isles, Northumberland
+Island 108 - Inner Farne, Farne Islands, Northumberland

 Inner Farne is 2 miles north east of Bamburgh.
 It can be accessed by boat from Seahouses.
 Various operators run trips to the Farne Islands.
 The islands are composed mainly of very hard dolerite.